 The 10 Best Online Master’s in Kinesiology

-Below are the best online kinesiology degree programs, extracted from our Best Online Master’s in Sports Medicine ranking.
+Below are the best online kinesiology degree programs, taken from our 29 Best Online Master's in Sports Medicine Programs ranking.

 2. University of Southern Mississippi